0xPolygonID/refresh-service/README.md

 1. `.env` file:
     ```
     SUPPORTED_ISSUERS - A list of supported issuers in the format `issuerDID=issuerNodeURL`.
 You can also use `*` to set a default node.
-    IPFS_URL - The URL of the IPFS node.
+    IPFS_URL_GATEWAY - The URL of the IPFS gateway.
-    SERVER_PORT - The server port.
-The default is 8002.
+    SERVER_HOST - The server host.
+Format: address:port.
+The default is localhost:8002.
     HTTP_CONFIG_PATH - The path to the HTTP configuration.
     SUPPORTED_RPC - Supported RPC in the format `chainID=URL`.
     SUPPORTED_STATE_CONTRACTS - Supported state contracts in the format `chainID=contractAddress`.